HectorRicardo/thingworx-connect/README.md

   });
 }
 ```
-When calling `.collections('server_url')`, the browser will ask for your credentials when you make the first request.
+When calling `.collections()`, the browser will ask for your credentials when you make the first request.

 You can also pass in the app key: